syncfusion-content/asp.net-core-docs/aspnet-core/Chart/User-Interactions.md

 ## Highlight

-EjChart provides highlighting support for the series and data points on mouse hover.
-To enable the highlighting option, set the *Enable* property to *true* in the **HighlightSettings** of the series.
+Chart provides highlighting support for the series and data points on mouse hover.
+To enable the highlighting option, set the **Enable** property to true in the **HighlightSettings** of the series.

-N> When hovering mouse on the data points, the corresponding series legend also will be highlighted.
+N> When hovering the mouse on the data points, the corresponding series legend also will be highlighted.

 {% highlight cshtml %}